 Horace Slughorn claimed that “a spell” existed for the purpose of creating a Horcrux when Riddle asked his question in the academic year 1942–’43 (or possibly ’43–’44, but I doubt it), but that he did not know that spell, and he insisted that the subject had already been banned.
 I think we can probably take Slughorn at his word on this.
 Tom Riddle did not learn how to create a Horcrux from Horace Slughorn.
 At most, he only got confirmation on what a Horcrux was.

-*sigh* Regardless of the direct contradiction to Slughorn’s information that Rowling inserted into DHs when she discovered that she had painted herself into a corner again.
+*sigh* This is regardless of the direct contradiction to Slughorn’s information that Rowling inserted into DHs when she discovered that she had painted herself into a corner again.
 (And it has also now become abundantly clear that we cannot trust any statement of Rowling’s that was ever made in an interview.)

-But first he had to find the spell which would split his soul, enabling him to do it.
+But he had to find the spell which would split his soul, and eject the fragment, enabling him to do it.

 Well, we are not without possibilities there.
 Albus Dumbledore was not able to ban information related to the creation of Horcruxes outside Hogwarts.
 And it has been recently pointed out to me that Riddle may not in fact have spent all of his summers in that orphanage.